tomtimusprime/project-management-app/README.md

 ## Contribution and Contributors
 No contribution is too small and all contributions are valued.
-If you have ways that we can improve this application please reach out directly at the email listed in this github profile page.
+If you have ways that we can improve this application please reach out directly at the email listed in this github profile.